-Probation: Probation is imposed for a defined period of time and is usually reserved for instances when the student has multiple, or repeated violations, or has committed a more serious violation of the Student Code of Conduct.
+Disciplinary Probation: Disciplinary probation is imposed for a defined period of time and is usually reserved for instances when the student has multiple, or repeated violations, or has committed a more serious violation of the Student Code of Conduct.
 During the probationary period, any additional violation of the Student Code of Conduct could result in the student being suspended or expelled from the College.
 A probationary period can be any length of time, and for serious violations, can include the entire time a student remains enrolled at the College.

 Restitution: Restitution is a monetary fee charged to the student when the student has caused damage to the property of the College or to the property of a member of the College community and will include a date by which payment must be made.

-Restricted Access: Access to particular buildings, facilities, campus areas or specified activities may be restricted.
+Access Restriction: Access to particular buildings, facilities, campus areas or specified activities may be restricted.
 Restricted access is imposed for a specified period of time and may, in some cases, be imposed for the entire time a student is enrolled at the College.

 Suspension: A suspension is an imposed period of time during which the student may not attend classes, use college facilities, or participate in college-sponsored events or activities that take place on or off the College campus.
 To return to the College, a suspended student must meet with the Dean of Students or her/his designee to demonstrate that all conditions outlined in her/his sanction letter have been met.
 Suspended students are not released from their financial obligations to the College; however, the normal withdrawal schedule that governs tuition refunds will apply.

-Written Warning: A warning includes a written reprimand and notice that any additional violation will result in additional disciplinary action.
+Warning: A warning includes a written reprimand and notice that any additional violation will result in additional disciplinary action.